Gansgar/Duden.de-synonym-search/README.md

 Because it needs to download the full .html, it sometimes can be quite slow to use it.
 But that should be in the rarest cases.

-  Also it uses a simlle HTML parser and works perfectly for Duden.de at the 2016.01.10.
+  Also it uses a simple HTML parser and works perfectly for Duden.de at the 2016.01.10.
 This could change, if Duden updates there webpage layout.

   On Windows please set your shell at the beginning to UTF-8 encoding.
 That is possible by typing
 `$chcp 65001`